-World War I was a war like no other and U.S. participation in this global conflict had a profound impact on those who fought and on the future of the nation.
+World War I was a war like no other, and U.S. participation in this global conflict had a profound impact on those who fought and on the nation’s future.

 War broke out in Europe in the summer of 1914, after months of international tension.
 The spark that ignited open hostilities was the assassination of Archduke Franz Ferdinand, the heir to the throne of Austria-Hungary, and his wife Sophie in Sarajevo, Bosnia.
 By the end of the year, the Central Powers, led by Germany and Austria-Hungary, were battling the Allies, led by Britain, France, and Russia.

-The United States initially declared itself neutral, leading to years of argument over whether to join the conflict and when.
-The debates surrounding isolationism and interventionism took place in popular culture and the arts as well as in the political sphere and the news.
+The United States initially declared itself neutral, leading to years of arguing over whether to join the conflict.
+The debates surrounding isolationism and interventionism took place in popular culture and the arts, as well as in the political sphere and the news.

 During his tenure as President, Woodrow Wilson encouraged the country to look beyond its economic interests and to define and set foreign policy in terms of ideals, morality, and the spread of democracy abroad.